liewcc/groq-agentic-mcp/README.md

+# Groq MCP Server

+Query models hosted on [Groq](https://console.groq.com/docs/models) for lightning-fast inference directly from Claude and other MCP clients through the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol).

-[Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server for the [Groq](https://groq.com) API.
-Fast inference and low latency for multimodal models with vision capabilities for understanding and interpreting visual data from images, instantly generating text to speech, transcribing speech to text, and access to [batch](https://console.groq.com/docs/batch) processing for larger workloads.
+Use MCP to access vision models for interpreting visual data from images, instantly generate speech from text, process thousands of requests through Groq's [batch processing](https://console.groq.com/docs/batch), and even build apps with full access to Groq's documentation.

+With the Groq MCP server you can try tasks like:

+### Vision & Understanding
+- "Describe this image [URL to image]"
+- "Analyze this image and extract key information as JSON [URL to image]"

+### Speech & Audio
+- "Convert this text to speech using the Arista-PlayAI voice: [text]"
+- "Read this text aloud in Arabic: [text]"
+- "Transcribe this audio file using whisper-large-v3: [url to mp3]"
+- "Translate this foreign language audio to English [url to mp3]"

+### Batch Processing
+- "Process the following batch of prompts: [location of a jsonlines file]" (read more [here](https://console.groq.com/docs/batch))

 ## Quickstart with Claude Desktop

-1. Get your API key from [Groq Console](https://console.groq.com/home).
-We have a free tier with generous limits!
+- Get a Groq API key for free at [console.groq.com](https://console.groq.com)
 2. Install `uv` (Python package manager), install with `curl -LsSf https://astral.sh/uv/install.sh | sh` or see the `uv` [repo](https://github.com/astral-sh/uv) for additional install methods.
 3. Go to Claude > Settings > Developer > Edit Config > claude_desktop_config.json to include the following: